xacaciax/acacia-readme/README.md

 ### Balancing life and work

 My vision for my life and the impact I want to have is not limitted to my work contributions.
 I am accountable to resposibilities, communities, people and purpose beyond my 9-5.
-Striking a balance is important to avoid burning out and some ways that I achieve this is by allocating time to rest and live well outside of work.
+Striking a balance is important to avoid burning out.
+I achieve this by allocating time to rest and live well outside of work.
 Here are a few things I generally do not do in order to protect this balance:
 - Use email or Slack off-hours
-- Working weekends
+- Work weekends
-- Scheduling meetings very late in the day
+- Schedule meetings very late in the day

 There are some excpetions to this such as on-call rotations, hackathons, and incidents scoped to my domain expertise.
 Otherwise, I hold this line so that I can bring my best self to work during the hours I am accountable to work.

 ### Communication and collaborating